 Personal Protective Equipment

-- Create additional strains on the wearer;
+- create additional physical strains on the wearer (including heat strain);

-- Create significant levels of discomfort.
+- create significant levels of discomfort.

 Any of these can discourage wearers from using PPE correctly, therefore placing them at risk of injury, ill-health or, under extreme circumstances, death.
 Good ergonomic design can help to minimise these barriers and can therefore help to ensure safe and healthy working conditions through the correct use of PPE.